 Factory: The device is manufactured, the serial number is assigned and a basic firmware is loaded on the device.
 Power On Self test is passed and device is shipped.

-Now we have got some top level idea about how to map a simulated device behavior to states and transitions, lets delve a bit more into mapping this behavior into a template for the device.
+Now we have got some top level idea about how to map a simulated device behaviour to states and transitions, lets delve a bit more into mapping this behaviour into a test for the device.